thedasshu/tooliny/README.md

 A necessary Packages installer for **Kali Linux**, **Parrot OS**, and **Termux**.
 Quickly install the most important, necessary, or full sets of tools with just one script!
 ### Used for:
-Installing most important and necessary packages and tools mainly used for networking.
+Installing most important and necessary packages and tools, and also install  basic networking tools.
 And finds the missing packages and errors to fix it.

 ---